ddttom/react-with-eds/README.md

-# React with Edge Delivery Services
+# React Slide Builder (with Edge Delivery Services)

-A React.js application that integrates with Adobe Edge Delivery Services, featuring a dynamic slide gallery with interactive panels.
+This project is a React slide builder application that integrates with Adobe Edge Delivery Services.
+It fetches slide content dynamically and provides an interactive slide gallery with modal panels for detailed slide content.

 ## Features